 Strategic planning is often considered as a management tool that is more useful for a relatively large company; however, it is also suitable and used by small and medium companies, which started to be studied (Matthews and Scott, 1995).
-Pearce et al. (1987) identified that the weakness in research methodology is affected by the company size and may be related to the relationship between planning and performance.
+Pearce et. al., (1987) identified that the weakness in research methodology is affected by the company size and may be related to the relationship between planning and performance.
 This explicitly encourages the need for a research on the effect of company size.

-Size as a controlling variable has been a matter for debate (Swan and Allred, 2003; Lau et al., 2007) or as a significant contingency variable that needs to be considered when designing an effective strategic planning system (Glaister et al., 2008).
-According to Swan and Allred (2003), company size reflects the economic potential or noneconomic scale of the company that can trigger bias when a researcher is going to assess the performance.
+Size as a controlling variable has been a matter for debate (Swan and Allred, 2003; Lau et. al., 2007) or as a significant contingency variable that needs to be considered when designing an effective strategic planning system (Glaister et al., 2008).
+According to Swan and Allred (2003), company size reflects the economic potential or non-economic scale of the company that can trigger bias when a researcher is going to assess the performance; therefore, researchers often use company size as a controlling variable.
 Hopkins and Hopkins (1997) found a directly negative relationship between bank size and intensity of company's strategic planning that will eventually have a negative effect on the bank's financial performance.